 Those cursed with misophonia already know many facets of a sound that triggers their rage.
 Most of them probably would not consider these sounds to be worth of examining in detail.
 To be at least aware of the thoughts behind this idea might change one’s perception of a situation when being triggered.

-US-American composer John Cage suggested to perceive all sounds in a musical way, as something that’s developing and that exists in a relation with surrounding sounds.
+Composer John Cage suggested to perceive all sounds in a musical way, as something that evolves and relates to the surrounding sounds.
 In 1952, he applied this insight in his piece 4’33”, for which he had a pianist simply sitting in front of his instrument in a concert hall for four minutes and 33 seconds – doing nothing.

 The actual concert is involuntarily created by the audience and consists of their breathing and coughing – their sounds of being irritated.
 On the one hand, the piece investigates what’s happening in the border area of silence, but it also reveals something about an audience and its expectations in such a situation.

-Examining a situation is also at the core of a concept introduced in the late sixties by Canadian composer R. Murray Schafer.
-He realized that in natural surroundings many different sounds – close up and far away – are playing together and thus generate a soundscape.
+Examining a situation is also at the core of a concept introduced in the late Sixties by Canadian composer R. Murray Schafer.
+He realized that in natural surroundings many different sounds – close or far away – are playing together, generating a soundscape.
 Such soundscapes may also be perceived in a musical way – as if a large orchestra is at work.

-Regarding sounds as parts of a larger context and to be able to put them into a perspective – locally, but also contentwise – certainly helped me a lot to understand the nature of a situation when my misophonia got triggered.
-After all, this strategy releases persons with misophonia from being passive sufferers when triggered, but rather puts them into an active position, in charge of observing what’s going on.
+Regarding sounds as parts of a larger context and to be able to put them into a perspective certainly helps me a lot to understand the nature of a situation when my misophonia is triggered.
+After all, this strategy releases a person with misophonia from being a passive sufferer when triggered, but rather puts one into an active position, in charge of observing what is going on.

 The more relaxed one manages to stay during attacks, the more deeply one may investigate the exact nature of a trigger, why it is so painful, what exactly makes it painful, and what memories get activated by a trigger sound.
 Over time, some triggers lost intensity for me.

-The upcoming three excerpts are from R. Murray Schafer’s book The Soundscape, first published in 1977 – titled The Tuning of the World.
+The upcoming three excerpts are from R. Murray Schafer’s book The Soundscape, first published in 1977.

 The mosquito, the fly and the wasp are easily distinguishable.
 The attentive listener can even tell the difference between male and female mosquitoes, the male usually sounding at a higher pitch.
 But only a specialist, such as a beekeeper, knows how to distinguish all the variants of the bee sound.
 Leo Tolstoy kept bees on his estate, and their sound is described in both Anna Karenina and War and Peace.
 “His ears were filled with the incessant hum in various notes, now the busy hum of the working bee flying quickly off, then the blaring of the lazy drone, and the excited buzz of the bees on guard protecting their property from the enemy and preparing to sting.”